 Our plan has free interpreter services available to answer questions from non-English-speaking members.
-This document is available in Spanish by calling Member Services.
-We can also give you information in braille, large print, or CD at no cost if you need it.
+We can also give you information in large font, braille, audio file, or data CD at no cost if you need it.
 We are required to give you information about our plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Member Services.